How to Make the BEST Kale and Mushroom Egg Bites

 Can I use frozen kale and mushrooms in the recipe?

 While fresh kale and mushrooms are typically recommended for better texture, you can use frozen varieties if needed.
-Just make sure to thaw and drain them before sauteeing.
+Just make sure to thaw and drain them before sautéing.

 WHAT PAIRS WELL WITH KALE AND MUSHROOM EGG BITES?

-My favorite way to these copycat Starbucks egg bites is alongside toasted sourdough bread and tomato and avocado slices topped with olive oil and flakey salt.
+My favorite way to eat these copycat Starbucks egg bites is alongside toasted sourdough bread and a simple cucumber and tomato salad.
 I also love dipping my egg bites into spicy red salsa!
-They’re also the perfect addition to a Breakfast Charcuterie Board.
+They’re the perfect addition to a Breakfast Charcuterie Board, too.

 LOOKING FOR MORE EGG INSPIRATION?